General facts

 • …have your business cards translated into Chinese with one side in English and the other in Chinese.
 You will also be expected to have any PowerPoint presentations or handouts translated into Chinese.

-• …when exchanging business cards, you should hand over your business card with both hands with the Chinese side facing up.
-Always take your Chinese colleague’s card with both hands
+• …when exchanging business cards, hand yours over with both hands with the Chinese side facing up.
+Always take your Chinese colleague’s card with both hands.

 • …arrive to meetings early as they will almost always start exactly on time.